SQL-MisterMagoo/BlazorEmbedLibrary/README.md

 ```

 This will read any CSS or Js files, which are embedded resources, from the Component1 library and add them to the `head` of the document.

+## Examples

+I have included Blazored.LocalStorage and Blazored.Toast examples in the Razorcomponents App